Program, Structure & Vision

 Students will connect with each other and SEM leaders outside of class to support their learning and growth journey:

 - Each fall begins with a long weekend retreat in Minnesota.
 Students will meet or reconnect in-person with each other over three days.
 The retreat will include times of worship, prayer, brief teachings or experiential activities, recreation/game times, and “down-time” to get to know each other and build relationship.
-Costs of travel, food and lodging are incorporated into the SEM tuition.
+Costs for travel, food and lodging are incorporated into the SEM tuition.

 - Students will be helped to form monthly cohort groups of 3-4 students, meeting on Zoom.
 These groups provide informal connection, processing, support and prayer throughout the three-year journey.